codas-hep/codas-hep.github.io/content/pages/reimbursement.md

   * the reimbursement can be done by check or bank transfer
   * only the participant can be directly reimbursed (not the participant's research group)
   * reimbursed travel should use the least expensive options possible, which reasonably meet normal travel time constraints
-  * reimbursed travel should be booked in regular, economy fares (no business class or paid upgrades can be reimbursed)
+  * reimbursed travel should be booked in regular, economy fares (no business class or paid economy class upgrades can be reimbursed)
   * for long distance ground travel mass transportation (train, bus) is preferred to long distance taxi.
-If necessary taxi (uber, lyft) can be used for late arrivals in place of the Dinky.
+If necessary, a taxi (uber, lyft) can be used for late arrivals in place of the Dinky.
+  * car rentals will not be reimbursed unless specifically authorized by the school organization.
+  * Non-Princeton participants coming from locations within reasonable driving distance of Princeton University may choose to drive their personal automobile.
+Reimbursement will be provided based on mileage using the University rates.
+An itinerary map (e.g. from Google Maps) should be provided in lieu of a receipt.
   * receipts should be provided in electronic form (scanned or clear photos), preferably grouped together into a single pdf file with name "codas-hep-<yourlastname>.pdf"
   * a electronic form will be provided to you on the first day of the school to provide information for reimbursement.
 This should in general be filled out by one week after the end of the school week itself (i.e. Friday, 21 July) and submitted along with the electronic copy of the receipts described above.